wdenton/laertes/README.md

 ## Configuration

-All configuration is done in the `config.json` file.
+Layar configuration is done in the `config.json` file.
 You can use the one that's there or edit it as you like.
 It's in [JSON](http://www.json.org/) and looks like this:

     [
       {